K\"ahler metrics via Lorentzian Geometry in dimension four: Admissible Lorentzian metrics inducing SKR metrics

 In the following theorem we will take the domain of the biholomorphic isometry $\Psi$ to be the entire manifold under discussion, with the range contained in the total space of the line bundle.
 Our theorem is then stated as follows. \begin{thm}\lb{SKRthm} Let $\gS$ be an irreducible SKR metric on a complex manifold $(M,J)$ of real dimension four with special K\"ahler-Ricci potential $\ta$, such that the biholomorphic isometry $\Psi$ has domain $M$.
 Then there exists a Lorentzian metric on $U:=\{d\ta\ne 0\}\cap\{\ta>c\}$, which is isometric, via $\Psi$, to an admissible metric $g$ among those in the ansatz just described, whose distinguished vector fields are $\kk$ and $\tT$.

 Choosing $f(\ta):=\tc/p$, the metric $g$ along with $f$ induce a K\"ahler metric $\gK$ on the line bundle, whose isometric copy in $M$ (also denoted $\gK$) is defined on $U$ and satisfies

 If $M$ is compact and not biholomorphic to $\mathbb{CP}^2$, then (after perhaps switching the sign of $\ta$) this Lorentzian metric is in fact defined on the set $U := \{d\ta \ne 0\}$, which is open and dense in $M$. \end{thm} \begin{proof} We identify $U$ from now on with its image in the line bundle.
-Note first that on $U$ the vector fields $v$, $u$ have no zeros, hence the same holds for $\kk,\tT$, so that their assigned lengths via $g$ are well defined.
-As $u=Jv$, the fields $\kk$, $\tT$ are linearly independent at each point of $U$.
+It is easy to see that $g$ is Lorentzian and conditions \Ref{nnsing} and \Ref{space} hold.